All Episodes

 We have had some very circular formations appearing in wheat fields, but upon investigation, it's obvious that according to eyewitnesses and soil analysis, something heavy has physically landed there and squashed and bruised the crops and left an indentation in the soil.

-So we do not have the formation.
+So we do not have the formations.

-On the animal mutilation front, your visit here, as you are aware, has sparked a lot of renewed interest And already a couple of mainstream TV stations, one in particular, the Channel 7 network, are digging up evidence as recent as today where they have contacted farmers going back over the last few years who have had multiple animal mutilations, particularly cattle.
+And already a couple of mainstream TV stations, one in particular, the Channel 7 network, are digging up evidence as recent as today where they have contacted farmers going back over the last few years who have had multiple animal mutilations, particularly cattle.

 We've dug up out of our files newspaper clippings relating to this.

-I've spoken to several abductees and contactees who were, in my opinion, briefed by aspects of British intelligence, certainly very well-dressed, English-sounding, upper-class accents.
+I've spoken to several abductees and contactees who were, in my opinion, briefed by aspects of British intelligence, certainly very well-dressed English-sounding upper-class accents.

 I've spoken to policemen who have retrieved debris or strange things from the ocean.